September 20, 2022

 Forecasts are based on certain assumptions and on views of market and economic conditions which are subject to change.

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
+Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation, and other risks.
 Prices tend to be inversely affected by changes in interest rates.
-Although Treasuries are considered free from credit risk they are subject to other types of risks.
-These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.

 Global Investment Strategy (GIS) is a division of Wells Fargo Investment Institute, Inc. (WFII).
 WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.